 Keyboard shortcuts are very useful.
 It seems that it never feels enough to learn more of them.
-So here we come up with another 5 keyboard shortcuts that we hope you can learn one or two from them.
+So here there are, another 5 keyboard shortcuts that we may not know existed.

 Windows Key + B